 Tiger Woods’ victory at The Masters is one of the great sporting comebacks.
 Suffering from long term back problems, the American became the oldest golfer to win The Masters since 1986.
 This was his fifth Masters title and 15th major overall.
 Fellow American Payton Manning, NFL’s legendary Quarterback, saw his time with the Indianapolis Colts end in 2011 after neck problems saw him go under the knife four times.
 He signed with the Denver Broncos, with whom he would play his last four seasons as a professional, saying goodbye in style with his second Super Bowl title in 2015.

 The story of cycling’s Greg LeMond is also famous.
 A year after winning the Tour de France in 1986, LeMond suffered a hunting accident in California that saw him get shot in the back.
 Nearly costing him his life, the incident ruined his 1987 campaign and the following year saw a fresh injury arise.
 However, LeMond returned and won the 1989 and 1990 Tour de France races.

 As we can see, we’ve witnessed some incredible sporting comebacks.
 We now wait and see what Marc Marquez can do after nine months on the sidelines.
-Three surgeries and a painful time away from the motorcycle, the number 93 is already back on top.
+Four surgeries and a painful time away from the motorcycle, the number 93 is ready to be back on top.